 An essential part of a POS system is the cash drawer.
-Money, credit card receipts and other paperwork is stored here.
-This piece of hardware receives a signal from the computer or receipt printer and opens when necessary.
+Money, credit card receipts, and other paperwork are stored here.
+This piece of hardware receives a signal from the computer or receipt printer and opens it when necessary.
 If purchasing the components of the POS system separately, be sure the cash drawer is compatible with the rest of the system.
 Cash drawers should be sturdy and withstand the constant opening and closing.

 One optional part of a point of sale system is the customer display or pole display.
 A lighted display for the customer to view transaction totals, amount tendered and some customer displays feature customized messages or can show advertising.

 A retailer has many choices of the point of sale monitors to add to their POS system.
 Flat-panel LCD monitors may cost a little more than the standard CRT monitor, but the LCD display will take up less space at the checkout counter.

 Depending on the type of business, retailers may find a display allowing users to interact with the computer, or touch screens, easier and faster to use than traditional keyboards and monitors.
 Not only does the touch functionality replace the keyboard and mouse, but it also saves counter space.

 If electing to go with a point of sale system without a touch screen, the keyboard will serve as a primary interface to the POS system.
 Keyboards for a point of sale system can vary in complexity and technology.
 They range in choices from a standard 101-key model like you may have on your home PC to industry-specific POS keyboards.
 Grocery stores and restaurants may need special functions that only programmable keyboards can provide.
 When selecting a keyboard, consider the size, programmable key requirements, and magnetic stripe reader functionality.